 Although a unified document, requirements for obtaining a Germany Visa (respectively Schengen Visa) differ from one Schengen country to another.
 Germany however is quite demanding on the issue, and it is recommendable to fulfill each request meticulously to the last detail.
 It’s important that you have your passport in order, identifiable picture according to the standard and health insurance that will cover the days of your stay in this country.

-Follow these requirements so you don’t get your visa rejected:
+Follow these requirements so you don’t get your Germany Visa rejected:

 Germany Visa costs differ depending on the type of visa you are applying for thus the motif of your travel.
 Remember that with a single visa you will be able to explore the whole Europe, almost.